 Today I want to share my cocoa cookie recipe flavored with orange zest.
-With only 5 ingredients, you end up with crunchy, lightly orange flavored cocoa cookies.
+With only 5 ingredients, you end up with crunchy, lightly orange flavored chocolate cookies.
 Even if you don’t like the orange-chocolate combo, you may love these cookies just like my sister.

 I use 4 tablespoons of orange zest.
 It sounds too much but actually not overloaded at all.